tcoppex/barbu/README.md

 *Notes:*

  1. *Using CMake, the build configuration type (ie. Debug, Release) is set at Build Time with MSVC and at Cache Generation Time with Makefile.*
  2. *OpenGL extensions are generated automatically by a custom [Python](https://www.python.org/downloads/) script.
 Alternatively [GLEW](http://glew.sourceforge.net/) can be used by specifying the option `-DOPT_USE_GLEW=ON` to CMake. __If something does not compile due to OpenGL functions, try to use GLEW instead.__*
+ 3. *By default some third parties are compiled as shared libraries.
+You can switch them to static by using the option `-DOPT_BUILD_SHARED_LIBS=OFF`.*

 ### Run